nginxinc/nginx-prometheus-exporter/CONTRIBUTING.md

 ### Project Structure

 * This Prometheus Exporter is written in Go and supports both the open source NGINX software and NGINX Plus.
 * The project dependencies reside in the `/vendor`.
-We use [dep](https://github.com/golang/dep) for managing dependencies.
+We use [go modules](https://github.com/golang/go/wiki/Modules) for managing dependencies.

 ## Contributing